Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Exact results

 where $\Delta N = N - N_0\in \mathbb Z$, $\Delta D = J_\mathrm{curt} / 2 \in \mathbb Z$, $n^+$ and $n^-$ are nonnegative integers characterizing particle-hole excitations, and $+(-)$ corresponds to the holomorphic (antiholomorphic) part in conformal field theory.
+In Eq.~\eqref{eq_finitePBC}, the complex-valued nature of $\tilde K$ and $\tilde u$ gives the complex energy spectrum and leads to dissipation of the system.
 We see that Eq.~\eqref{eq_finitePBC} is an extension of the finite-size scaling formula in $c=1$ conformal field theory of the Hermitian TL liquids to the NH TL liquids.
-Equation \eqref{eq_finitePBC} is to be compared to the Bethe-ansatz results [Eq.~\eqref{eq_Bethe_finite_result}] below.
+Equation \eqref{eq_finitePBC} is to be compared with the Bethe-ansatz results [Eq.~\eqref{eq_Bethe_finite_result}] below.
 From Eq.~\eqref{eq_finitePBC}, we obtain the conformal dimensions as follows:

 which gives the critical exponents of the correlation functions in the infinite system.
-For NH TL liquids with open boundary conditions (chiral NH TL liquids), they do not convey the current, and the excitation energy in a finite system reads
+For NH TL liquids with open boundary conditions (chiral NH TL liquids) \cite{Wen90, Kawakami93}, they do not convey the current, and the excitation energy in a finite system reads

 where $n$ is a nonnegative integer.
 Equation~\eqref{eq_finiteOBC} is relevant to the NH-DMRG calculation in Sec.~\ref{sec_NH-DMRG}.
 The corresponding conformal dimension reads

 Thus, the conformal dimensions belong to the universality class characterized by the complex-valued TL parameter $\tilde K$.